lsteinberg-r7/pizza-restaurant/README.md

 A pizza order is of the following schema:
 > [{"name": "<PIZZA_NAME>", "toppings": ["<TOP_1>", "<TOP_2>", ...]}, ... ]

-The application prints the progress of the order to the standard output and to a log file as well.
+The application prints the progress of the order to the standard output, as well as to a log file.
-The file is visibile in <strong>/var/log/pizza-restaurant.log</strong>
+The file is visible in <strong>/var/log/pizza-restaurant.log</strong>

 The application will be closed upon Ctrl-C, with an appropriate message.